ulfschneider/ulf.website/content/posts/2024-01-21-serious-play.md

 Designing and developing should not be a waterfall process, where a designer has to get the design right in the first pass and the developer will pick up and *simply* build what has been designed.

 The currently popular Figma has a tendency to [push development teams into the waterfall direction](/2023-06-28-move-on-from-figma/) and for that reason I avoid Figma in web development projects.I prefer to work with the materials at hand, HTML, CSS, and JavaScript (TypeScript).
-It avoids handoff and allows to adhere to what really lays in the materials.
+It avoids design handoff and allows to adhere to what lays in the materials.

 Agile is a way of interpreting serious play.
 Collaboratively working in short feedback cycles to learn and improve is at the core of agile.